Keene State College — Admission Snapshot 2026

 Keene State College Acceptance Rate

-Keene State College maintains an inclusive admission policy.
+Keene State College (KSC) maintains an inclusive admission policy.
 With an acceptance rate of 89.1%, the institution prioritizes accessibility and opportunity for all qualified students.

 Admissions Guidelines